seandstewart/bardly/pending/romances/cymbeline/uncut.md

 So, get you gone.
 If this penetrate, I will
 consider your music the better: if it do not, it is
 a vice in her ears, which horse-hairs and
-calves’-guts, nor the voice of unpaved eunuch to
+calves'-guts, nor the voice of unpaved eunuch to
 boot, can never amend.

 *Exeunt Musicians*